ezzatabonazel/Deploy-jenkins-on-GKE-cluster/README.md

 <img src="screenshots/Screenshot from 2022-07-27 19-38-35.png"/>

-## Connect to management vm and install gcloud, kubectl and connect on GKE cluster :
+## Connect to bastion vm and install gcloud, kubectl and connect on GKE cluster :

 ```bash
 # ssh vm